M1135/PyTyper/README.md

 # autoTyper

-This python script simulates keyboard typing where you can't simply copy and paste or you simply want to cheat in typing games.
+This python script simulates keyboard typing where you can't copy and paste or you simply want to cheat in typing games.

 ## Requirements